-Also Read: Expat Plan vs. Local Insurance Coverage (The benefits of each are explained)
+Also Read: Expat Insurance Plans (The benefits are explained)

 Balancing Peace of Mind with Making Peace at the Office

 Peace of mind matters, not only when you need to access healthcare providers but also when avoiding worry and anxiety.
 Navigating expat life and a new work environment are challenging.
-In many countries, there is a long list of culinary precautions to observe, with foods to avoid and risks with water.
-Knowing that you have access to the best doctors and the most comfortable facilities should a momentary slip in vigilance come back to haunt you can make those worrisome moments a little less awkward.
+There is a long list of culinary precautions to observe in many countries, with foods to avoid and risks with water.
+Knowing that you have access to the best doctors and the most comfortable facilities should a momentary slip in vigilance come back to haunt, you can make those worrisome moments a little less awkward.

 When It Comes to Your Health, Play the Long Game.

-Odds are in your favor that your expat life will be just as healthy as your life back home.
-There’s an old saying in medicine: “Common things are common”.
-If your throat hurts and you are coughing, you probably have a virus like a cold, not tuberculosis.
-But though you may be young and healthy and adventurous that does not mean you are immune to freak accidents, traffic catastrophes, or unexpected pandemics.
+The odds are in your favor that your expat life will be just as healthy as your life back home.
+There’s an old saying in medicine: “Common things are common.”
+If your throat hurts and you cough, you probably have a virus like a cold, not tuberculosis.
+But though you may be young and healthy and adventurous, that does not mean you are immune to freak accidents, traffic catastrophes, or unexpected pandemics.
 Or that you can neglect your short-term health at the expense of your long-term well-being.
 You moved overseas to work, not to gamble.
-Take care of your health no matter where you are.
+Take care of your health, no matter where you are.